jcmcardama/disposable-event-camera/README.md

 4. Tap the shutter to capture.
 Switch between front/rear camera with the flip button.
 5. Open the gallery (bottom-left) to review, download, delete, or manually retry a failed upload for any of your shots.
 Swipe or use the arrow buttons to move between photos.
 6. Once your shots are used, you'll see a "shots used" message — deleting a photo does **not** give you another shot back.
+7. After the event window closes, your gallery is still available — you'll see a "View my photos" button on the closed-event screen to review and download your shots.

 ### As the host/admin